brianteachman/.localhost-ui/README.md

 Simple localhost Interface
 ==========================

 A lightweight user interface for LAMP development.
+This is not finished software and as such it contains bugs, but, you know. :-)

 So far, on Ubuntu, it provides links for quick access to:

 + the web root directory
 + the VirtualHost directory found on Ubuntu flavored debian
 + phpMyAdmin, for MySQL needs